Plant defense against herbivory: Chemical defenses

 The release of unique VOCs and extrafloral nectar (EFN) allow plants to protect themselves against herbivores by attracting animals from the third trophic level.
 For example, caterpillar-damaged plants guide parasitic wasps to prey on victims through the release of chemical signals.
 The sources of these compounds are most likely from glands in the leaves which are ruptured upon the chewing of an herbivore.
 The injury by herbivores induces the release of linolenic acid and other enzymatic reactions in an octadecanoid cascade, leading to the synthesis of jasmonic acid, a hormone which plays a central role in regulating immune responses.
 Jasmonic acid induces the release of VOCs and EFN which attract parasitic wasps and predatory mites to detect and feed on herbivores.
 These volatile organic compounds can also be released to other nearby plants to be prepared for the potential threats.
 The volatile compounds emitted by plants are easily detected by third trophic level organisms as these signals are unique to herbivore damage.
 An experiment conducted to measure the VOCs from growing plants shows that signals are released instantaneously upon the herbivory damage and slowly dropped after the damage stopped.
 It was also observed that plants release the strongest signals during the time of day which animals tend to forage.

 Since trees are sessile, they have established unique internal defense systems.
 For instance, when some trees experience herbivory, they release compounds that make their vegetation less palatable.
-The herbivores saliva left on the leaves of the tree sends a chemical signal to the tree's cells.
+The herbivore saliva left on the leaves of the tree sends a chemical signal to the tree's cells.
 The tree cells respond by increasing the concentration of salicylic acid (hormone) production.
 Salicylic acid is a phytohormone that is one of the essential hormones for regulating plants' immune systems.
 This hormone then signals to increase the production of tree chemicals called tannins within its leaves.